SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 (3) Grid-Based Editing: MAGIC employs a grid-based editing system that simplifies the alignment of components and connections, ensuring proper design alignment and manufacturability.

-(4) Design Rule Checking (DRC): MAGIC includes basic design rule checking capabilities to help identify potential layout violations, ensuring that the design adheres to the foundry's design rules.
+(4) Design Rule Checking (DRC): MAGIC includes basic design rule-checking capabilities to help identify potential layout violations, ensuring that the design adheres to the foundry's design rules.

 (5) Layer-Based Approach: MAGIC works with multiple layers that represent different aspects of the layout, such as metal layers, diffusion layers, and more.
 This layer-based approach allows designers to work with complex process technologies.